willhowes/makers_portfolio_and_notes/week_3.md

  end
  ```
  * So in the above, the SMS class needs the configeration details from Twilio, and details of the client for it to be able to send the text, but those credidentials do not need to be put into the class itself.

 ### MVC (Model View Controller)
 FROM THE [ARTICLE](https://www.tomdalling.com/blog/software-design/model-view-controller-explained/)
 * It is a design pattern which sets out the components of a server.
-* MODEL - this simply represents the data and it doesn't do anything else.
-It is independent of the CONTROLLER and the VIEW.
-N.B. - THIS IS THE GOLDEN RULE OF MVC.
+* MODEL represents the data.
+It is independent of the CONTROLLER and the VIEW - THIS IS THE GOLDEN RULE OF MVC.
-* VIEW - this is essentially the displaer of the MODEL (i.e. the data).
+* VIEW - this is essentially the displayer of the MODEL (i.e. the data).
 VIEW also sends user actions to the CONTROLLER (e.g. a button click).
 Whilst the view can be independent of the MODEL and ther CONTROLLER, it can also actually be the CONTROLLER (in which case it would depend on the MODEL).
-* CONTROLLER - this handels the client requests, then provides the data in MODEL to the VIEW and interprets the user actions (e.g. a button click) to send back to the client.
+* CONTROLLER - this handles the client requests, then provides the data in MODEL to the VIEW and interprets the user actions (e.g. a button click) to send back to the client.
 * Advantages of MVC:
  * Simplicity - it removes unnecessary dependancies in between classes.
  * MODEL becomes reusable with differnet VIEW classes.
 For example, if you had a ```user_data``` class (the MODEL), a ```data_controller``` class (the CONTROLLER) and a ```view_data_in_table``` class then you would not need to amend the MODEL (```user_data```) if you wanted to build an additional VIEW class, e.g ```view_data_as_pie_chart```.
 If you did not use MVC and, say just had a MODEL and a VIEW then the code in MODEL would need to be altered to be able to interract with the VIEW classes.